-Instead of labouring as we ought for the good of our neighbours, and of our brethren, we have often been a snare to them.
-Out of our own hearts have proceeded sinful words, and the poison flowing from our tongues has infected others; there has been little in our speech and behaviour which could profit others, and much of a pernicious tendency.
+Instead of laboring as we ought for the good of our neighbors, and of our brethren, we have often been a snare to them.
+Out of our own hearts have proceeded sinful words, and the poison flowing from our tongues has infected others; there has been little in our speech and behavior which could profit others, and much of a pernicious tendency.
 Many watch rather to triumph over the falls of their brethren, than to prevent them.
-Malignity is often visible in hard speeches and illgrounded surmises.
-The love which thinketh no evil, which envieth not, which seeketh not its own, is scarcely to be found.
+Malignity is often visible in hard speeches and ill-grounded surmises.
+The love which thinketh no evil, which envieth not, which seeketh not its own is scarcely to be found.

-We confess, that the light of the gospel having shined so brightly in this church, and we have come under so many solemn engagements to abide in the profession of the truth, to bear witness to it in the midst of those who oppose or despise it, and to frame our lives according to it, our sin is exceeding great. before the Lord.
-He hath many times warned us, chastised us, and, contrary to men's expectation, raised us up when we were brought very low for our iniquities; yet, like our fathers, after we had rest we have done evil again before him.
-Thus, as our transgressions are most heinous in the sight of God, he might justly make our plagues wonderful.
+We confess, that the light of the gospel having shined so brightly in this church, and we have come under so many solemn engagements to abide in the profession of the truth, to bear witness to it in the midst of those who oppose or despise it, and to frame our lives according to it, our sin is exceeding great before the Lord.
+He hath many times warned us, chastised us, and, contrary to men's expectation, raised us up when we were brought very low for our iniquities; yet, like our fathers, after we had rest we have done evil again before Him.
+Thus, as our transgressions are most heinous in the sight of God, He might justly make our plagues wonderful.
 If thou, Lord, shouldest mark iniquities, O Lord, who shall stand? but there is forgiveness with thee, that thou mayest be feared.
-Our help is from the Lord, who made heaven and earth.
-Desiring to lay hold on this help as brought near to every one of us in the promise, He will not suffer thy feet to be moved; he that keepeth thee will not slumber: we proceed thus openly and with one consent to give ourselves to the Lord.
-We will go in the strength of the Lord God: we will make mention of thy righteousness, of thine only, O God, our strength and our Redeemer.

-Thus, endeavouring to have the eye of faith fixed on the Lord Jesus, who taketh away the sins of the world, and to loathe ourselves in our own sight, for our iniquities and our abominations already mentioned, together with the other evils of our heart and life, which are more than can be numbered; and being persuaded that it is our duty in obedience to the Lord, and according to the commendable practice of his people in former times, in opposition to the course of a generation, who have deeply revolted from the God of their fathers, directly, publicly, and jointly, to engage ourselves by oath and covenant on his side; we now, therefore, agree to enter into the following solemn covenant engagement:
+Our help is from the Lord, who made Heaven and earth.
+Desiring to lay hold on this help as brought near to everyone of us in the promise, He will not suffer thy feet to be moved, He that keepeth thee will not slumber: we proceed thus openly and with one consent to give ourselves to the Lord.
+We will go in the strength of the Lord God: we will make mention of thy righteousness, of thine only, O God, our strength and our Redeemer of the world, and to loathe ourselves in our own sight, for our iniquities and our abominations already mentioned, together with the other evils of our heart and life, which are more than can be numbered; and being persuaded that it is our duty in obedience to the Lord, and according to the commendable practice of His people in former times, in opposition to the course of a generation, who have deeply revolted from the God of their fathers, directly, publicly, and jointly, to engage ourselves by oath and covenant on His side; we now, therefore, agree to enter into the following solemn covenant engagement: